- Calories: 260

 Add marinara sauce and ½ cup water to the pan with the cooked turkey.
 Mix thoroughly, cover and shut off heat, then set aside.

 Preheat the oven to 350°.
 Coat a 9-inch x 13–inch baking dish with nonstick oil spray.

 In a large bowl, mix together the ricotta cheese, egg, egg white, pepper, garlic powder, basil, and oregano.
 Add the drained spinach and mix again thoroughly.

 Cover the bottom of the pan with a thin layer of meat sauce (about ½ cup) and place down 3 of the uncooked lasagna noodles.
 Top with half of the spinach-ricotta mixture and about 1 cup of the meat sauce mixture, then a layer of 3 more noodles.
 Top with the remaining spinach-ricotta mixture and then the remaining 3 lasagna noodles.
 Pour the remaining meat sauce over the top.

 Pour about ½ cup of water around the edge of the pan (this will cook the noodles), and cover the pan tightly with aluminum foil.

 Bake for 45 minutes.
 Remove the foil and bake uncovered for 30 more minutes.
-Let cool for 10 to 15 minutes—then add baby spinach leaves on top in the shape of a Christmas tree and decorate with star-shaped bell peppers and sliced cherry tomatoes as ornaments.
-You can easily create a Chanukah Menorah using the same produce pieces.
+Let cool for 10 to 15 minutes, then start to build your snowman!
+Slice tomatoes of 3 different sizes, and build the body.
+Add pitted and sliced olives for eyes and buttons, and a cut carrot for the nose.
+You can be as creative and festive as you’d like.
+For instance, use baby spinach leaves to create a Christmas tree and decorate with star-shaped bell peppers and sliced cherry tomatoes as ornaments.
+Or create a Chanukah Menorah using the same produce pieces.
 Serve and enjoy!